About Bil-Jac® And Our Super Premium Dog Food

 "My dad realized that there was an awful lot that could be done in the area of pet nutrition - namely with dogs and cats," said Bob Kelly, current president of Bil-Jac Foods and son of co-founder Bill Kelly.
 "He thought a great improvement could be made in what was being offered to the consumer."

-Consequently, only fresh meat sources were used in the food, and the product was then frozen as a means to keep it fresh during delivery.
+Consequently, only real meat sources were used in the food, and the product was then frozen as a means to keep it real during delivery.
 "It could also be stored for long periods of time, then thawed and fed as necessary," Kelly explained.

 Despite the fact that the brothers sold only six pounds of the food on their first day in business, success ensued, with the first formulation remaining the company's sole product for nearly 30 years.

 In the 1970's, Bill began to regularly field questions from customers regarding dry dog foods.
 "People always asked my dad why he didn't have a dry dog food, and I heard his answer many, many times," Kelly said.
 "He said he wasn't going to make a dry food until he was confident that he could present his customers with a product of the same quality as his frozen foods."

 Of particular concern to Bill was the traditional meat-rendering process used in pet food manufacturing.
 "Most manufacturers get their primary protein source from some sort of rendered meal, and the manufacturer has no control over how these products are handled before they go into the meal," Kelly explained.
 During this process, he said, the temperatures used to dry the meat products climb so high that the nutritional value is often sacrificed.
 Bil-Jac's founders did not want to sacrifice nutrients, nor did they want to sacrifice control of this process to anyone else.